-For anyone who has aspirations of becoming a home owner, saving for a deposit can seem like a daunting task.
+For anyone who has hopes of becoming a homeowner, saving for a deposit can seem like a really daunting task.
 The minimum deposit required by Pepper Money on some products is five per cent of the purchase price of the property, but it’s always a good idea to have a deposit of 20 per cent or more, if possible, see below for reasons why.

 Before you start looking for a property, find out how much you can actually afford.
 Pepper Money’s Mortgage Repayment Calculator can give you an estimate of what your repayments could be; based on your home loan amount and interest rate you think you’ll be paying.
 Once you get an idea of your potential repayment, read on to see the several benefits of having a larger deposit and also some useful strategies to help you save!

 Depending on the price of your dream home, the required deposit can be a rather hefty sum.
 Aiming to save a deposit of 20 per cent or more can have several benefits: